 - The process will continue until all students have signed a slot.

-- The Post-It notes will be photographed before any students exit the room; photos will be sent to the cohort by email immediately.
+- The Post-It notes will be photographed before any students exit the room; photos will be sent by email immediately to the cohort.

 - Information on the Post-It Notes will be transcribed by an Academic Services staffer and sent out to students in DRAFT form.

-- After the “trade” deadline, a FINAL list of students/slots will be sent to the cohort and to Chairs.
+- After the “trade” deadline, a FINAL list of students/slots will be sent to the cohort and to department chairs.

 In thinking about clinical matches, considerations that must be accounted for and balanced are: